-Exercise normal precautions in Mozambique.
-Some areas have increased risk.
+Exercise increased caution in Mozambique due to health issues, crime and terrorism.
+Some areas have greater risk.
 Read the entire Travel Advisory.

 If you decide to travel to Mozambique:

 Certain districts in Cabo Delgado Province – Level 4: Do Not Travel

 Terrorists continue to conduct and plot attacks on government forces, villages, and key supply routes in the districts of Ancuabe, Chuire, Ibo, Macomia, Meluco, Metuge, Mocimboa da Praia, Mueda, Muidumbe, Nangade, Palma, and Quissanga in the northern province of Cabo Delgado.

 Pemba, Capital of Cabo Delgado Province – Level 3: Reconsider Travel